SCB Job Board

 I am accepting applications for volunteer research assistants for a project on climate change and amphibians in the remote Peruvian Andes.
 Volunteers can be either students or recent graduates looking for research experience, or conservation-minded tourists who wish to contribute to biological research.

 We will conduct field research to understand the effects of climate change on aquatic communities in newly created wetlands.
 We will hike through some of the most beautiful scenery on Earth, but this is not for the faint of heart or lung.
 We will be working in a very high-elevation (and therefore physically challenging) field site.
 Field work will involve hiking at 5000+ meters above sea level on recent glacial moraines, and conducting surveys for tadpoles and adult frogs in glacial melt ponds.
 Volunteers will be trained in many skills related to identification and sampling of amphibians, measuring environmental variables, and using common scientific equipment (e.g., GPS, dataloggers, timelapse cameras, calipers).

 Monthly field expeditions will consist of 4 days prep work and altitude acclimatization in Cusco, Peru (also possible to visit Machu Picchu and nearby attractions during acclimatization); 2 days travel through some of the most beautiful landscapes in the world into the field site; 10-12 days at the field site.
-The dates for which we are currently soliciting volunteers will be the expeditions 22 April - 4 May 2014, 22 May - 4 June 2014, and 22 June - 4 July 2014 .
-However, additional expeditions will be available in the following months, so please inquire if interested.
+The dates for which we are currently soliciting volunteers will be the expeditions 22 May - 4 June 2014, and 22 June - 4 July 2014.